amitsaha/echorand.me/content/posts/kubernetes-eks-notes.md

 -  infrastructure
 ---

+# Introduction

 This in-progress page lists some of my findings while working with [Kubernetes](https://kubernetes.io/).

-There are a few things in on this page which are only relevant to [AWS EKS](https://aws.amazon.com/eks/).
+# EKS cluster setup

+## Terraform configuration

-# EKS private host
+## EKS private master and DNS resolution

-In my setup, my master was private (along with all the nodes residing in private subnets).
+This is only relevant to [AWS EKS](https://aws.amazon.com/eks/).
+In my setup, the master was private (along with all the nodes residing in private subnets).
 Right off the bat, I ran into issue of the master hostname not resolving from my local workstation (even when I was connected to the VPN which had VPC peering with the VPC the master was running in).
 This issue is described [here](https://github.com/aws/containers-roadmap/issues/221).
 The solution ended up being getting the IP address of the master via the network interface attached to it and then making an entry in the local `/etc/hosts` file.

+## Private subnet tagging

+## Public subnet tagging

 # Authentication and Authorization